 STUDENT CONDUCT All students are expected to comply with the same rules of conduct that apply within the Framingham Schools during the regular school year.
 Attire may be comfortable, but should be keeping with the prevailing standards for school dress.

 Note: Though these classes have a fee, we are strongly encouraging all students interested to apply; we will have financial aid readily available.
 We want to provide all students interested with the means to enroll in these classes!
-To request a meeting regarding financial assistance please fill out this form.
+Please contact Mike Tarlin for more information.

 Mike Tarlin, Coordinator